Philipp Fries: Life

 Philipp Fries was born in Roggendorf (Mechernich), then a village in the Eifel hills southwest of Cologne.
 His father was a railway official.
 He attended school in Roggendorf between 1888 and 1896 before training as a tailor.
-He then spent time as an itinerant tradesman.
-He undertook his military service between 1903 and 1905.
+He then spent time as a wandering journeyman.
+He performed his military service between 1903 and 1905.

 Fries joined the Social Democratic Party (SPD) in 1900, becoming politically active in the trades union movement and the party from 1907, while continuing to work in tailoring till 1919.
 In 1910 he became district party chairman in Cologne, becoming in 1914 a member of the Upper Rhine Party Regional Executive ("SPD Bezirksvorstand Oberrhein").
 In October 1919 he became a Cologne city councillor.

 He undertook his war service between 1914 and 1918 but was able to remain politically engaged.
 The decision of the party leadership to agree what amounted to a parliamentary truce on the issue of war funding for the duration of the war proved contentious within the SPD from the outset: in June 1915 Philipp Friess was one of seven party activists in Cologne to add their signatures to a letter of protest drafted by Karl Liebknecht and addressed to the Party Executive on the matter.
 Two years later the SPD finally split apart over the same issue: Fries was a member of the breakaway faction that now became the Independent Social Democratic Party ("Unabhängige Sozialdemokratische Partei Deutschlands" / USPD).
 As a USPD candidate he was elected in June 1920 to the newly constituted national parliament ("Reichstag"), representing Electoral District 23 (Cologne-Aachen).

 Within the USPD, he was a strong advocate both for linking up with the Communist International (Comintern) launched the previous year in Moscow and for a party merger in Germany between the USPD and the newly formed Communist Party of Germany.
 In October 1920 he took part in the USPD party conference at Halle and then, early in December 1920, in what became the "Unification" party conference in Berlin at which most (though not all) USPD members switched to what came to be known without irony, at least for a few months, as the United Communist Party of Germany ("Vereinigte Kommunistische Partei Deutschlands" / VKPD), in which he was in the same month elected to the national control commission ("zentrale Revisionskommission").
 In Cologne he became regional chair for the VKPD.